opal-language/opal-examples/README.md

-# Spark Examples
+# Opal Examples

-These are the official Spark examples.
+These are the official Opal examples.